Boston Children’s Hospital

 Response from the owner1 month ago

-Hi Samantha, Thank you for your feedback regarding your experience.
+Hi Magda, Thank you for your feedback regarding your experience with our ER.
 We do appreciate you sharing this with us.
 Our leadership staff takes all feedback from patients and families very seriously.
 If you would like to speak to someone from our Patient Relations team regarding your experience please contact Patient Relations directly at 617-355-7673 (Monday-Friday, 8:30-4:30).
 Sincerely, Patient Relations team at Boston Children s Hospital

 1 month ago